AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/overview.md

 You can make updates to your connection specification by making a PUT request to the [!DNL Flow Service] API.
 See the guide on [updating your connection specifications](./update-connection-specs.md) for more information.

-## Submit your source {#submit}
+## Submit your source

-The final step is to test your source using this Postman collection.
+To submit your source for integration to Experience Platform, you must first complete the entire [!DNL Flow Service] API workflow for sources to ensure that your source works successfully.
 If your source runs successfully, then you can proceed and contact your Adobe representative for verification and promotion.
+See the guide on [testing and submitting your source](./submit.md) for more information

 ## Next steps